eth_call - BNB Smart Chain

 Type: Object

-Description: The call object containing details about the transaction to be executed.
+Description: The transaction call object defines the message call to be made.

 Type: String